What you’ll study

 This course totals approximately 300 hours of study and assessment time.

-That’s around 10 – 15 hours per week in regular topic work, but with more time required for assessment preparation at certain times in the semester.
+That’s around 15 – 20 hours per week in regular topic work, with more time required around assessments.

 We provide a wide range of services to support you in your studies and beyond: